krashish8/cp-stress-tester/README.md

   - In case of any error, it should output it using `cerr` and simultaneously `return 1`.
   - In case the answer is correct, it gives appropriate verdict using `cerr` and returns 0.
   - Also, for debugging purposes, print the correct output using `cerr` at the end of this file, before returning 0 or 1.

+In case of interactor, to flush the output, make sure to use `endl` at the end, and not `\n`.

 ## Files